 Congenital Glaucoma

-glaucoma, children are born with a defect in the angle of the eye that slows the normal drainage of fluid.
+In congenital glaucoma, children are born with a defect in the angle of the eye that slows down the normal drainage of fluid.
 These children usually have obvious symptoms, such as cloudy eyes, sensitivity to light, and excessive tearing.
-Conventional surgery is typically the suggested treatment, because

-glaucoma medications may have unknown effects in infants and can be difficult to administer.
+Conventional surgery is typically the suggested treatment, because glaucoma medications may have unknown effects in infants and can be difficult to administer.
 Surgery is safe and effective.
 If surgery is done promptly, these children usually have an excellent chance of having good vision.

 Secondary Glaucoma